Why and How to Convert Your Ebook to Audiobook

 If you plan on distributing your audiobook through Apple, you might want to select one of Apple’s Audiobook Partners.

-We advise you to go through them all and pick the ones that suit your needs (and budget) most.
+We advise you to go through them all and pick the ones that suit your needs (and budget) the most.
 To get an estimate of the average cost of audiobook creation, you can refer to Written Word Media’s article and calculator.

 Teasers and Excerpts